jo2lxq/wafl/WAFL-MLP/README.md

 python3 draw_accuracy_trend.py
 ```

-This draws the tree accuracy trends in a comparable form as follows.
+This draws the three accuracy trends in a comparable form as follows.
 The generated image will be saved into "accuracy" directory.

 <img src="./assets/accuracy_rwp.png" width="50%">